mcs07/PubChemPy/docs/guide/properties.md

 # Properties

-The `get_properties` function allows the retrieval of specific properties without having to deal with entire compound records.
+The {func}`~pubchempy.get_properties` function allows the retrieval of specific properties without having to deal with entire compound records.
 This is especially useful for retrieving the properties of a large number of compounds at once:

 ```python
 p = pcp.get_properties('SMILES', 'CC', 'smiles', searchtype='superstructure')